ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

 # Lab: Generate the Application

+In this lab, you will:

+* generate an Ionic application
+* build and run the generated application
+* set up a remote git repository for your application

 ## `ionic start`

 The first step is to create the application and connect the application to Ionic Pro.
 To do this you will use the `ionic start` command.